-It is well known that breast cancer is one of the highest occurring cancers of the world and many researches have already been conducted on it to highlight the significance of the disease.
+It is well known that breast cancer is one of the highest occurring cancers of the world and many researches have already been conducted on it to highlight its significance.
 (2)

-Global estimates claimed that not less than a million women were diagnosed with breast cancer yearly and around 40,000 die from the disease.(3)
+Global estimates claimed that not less than a million women were diagnosed with breast cancer yearly and around 40,000 die from this disease.(3)

-Incidence of breast cancer is increasing in Pakistan like other low and middle-income countries and one out of nine Women living in Pakistan has life time risk of developing breast cancer.(4, 5)
+Incidence of breast cancer is increasing in Pakistan like any other low and middle-income countries and one out of nine women living in Pakistan has life time risk of developing breast cancer which is one of the highest incidence in Asia.
+(4, 5)